Barbara Bohach (department head)

 K12 Teaching Minors: Art, Physical Education, Health

 Required for licensure (in addition to the major in art, physical education, or health): EDUC 185/215 (Clinical Experience I in the Schools), EDUC 220, 221, 378, professional semester (EDUC 486); PAID 111; PAID 450 (Making Decisions for U.S. Schools).
-Students are strongly encouraged, but not yet required, to take the EDUC 378 practicum while student teaching since a practicum in content area is required for MN, WI, and IL.
+Students are strongly encouraged, but not yet required, to take the EDUC 378 practicum while student teaching since a practicum in content area is required in several states.

 Each major has specific methods requirements: for art: ART 228 (for 4 hours) and EDUC 352; for physical education: PE 343, 344, 346, and EDUC 378; and for health: HLTH 343 and 344, EDUC 252 and 378.